![]() |

 Livestreamed Course

-The Primary Market Financial Technology live sessions are delivered in five 3.5 hour sessions over the course of two weeks.
-You will be given access to the course materials before the live sessions, and will have access to those for a total of six months.
-During these six months you will have the option to keep working through the course materials at your own pace.
+The Introduction to Digital Assets & Securities livestreamed sessions are delivered in four 3.5 hour sessions over the course of two weeks.
+You will be given access to the course materials before the live sessions, and will have access to those for four weeks from the first live session.
+During these four sessions you will have the option to keep working through the course materials at your own pace.

 Livestreamed course fees